Yesterday I detailed the outside of my Burning Man setup. Today I’ll tell you about the inside.

 I think I learned about cold brewed coffee from my friend Tracey TieF (with whom I went to Burning Man last year), and the idea intrigued me.
 Checking on Google (because that’s my first impulse any time I learn about anything new these days), I learned that brewing coffee cold produces a full-flavored but mellower, less bitter cup.

-This is also a post about storing greens so they don’t go bad before you can eat them, thus avoiding food waste.
-See, about a month or so ago, I realized I wasn’t getting enough fresh produce in my diet.
+About a month or so ago, I realized I wasn’t getting enough fresh produce in my diet.
 I wanted to eat more kale and other fruits and vegetables.
 And I figured blending a whole bunch of things together in a smoothie every morning would be fast, easy, and painless.
 But despite the Ecology Center’s instructions for storing produce without plastic , I couldn’t manage to keep kale from turn yellow before I could eat the entire bunch.
 I was avoiding plastic waste but producing food waste!

-And then, one morning on the bus, it hit me: I wonder if you could freeze it raw.
-I Googled “how to freeze raw kale” and bingo, there were instructions.
-I just had to figure out how to do it without Ziploc … Read the restRead the full post.
+And then, one morning on the bus, it hit me: I wonder if you could freeze kale.
+I Googled “how to freeze kale” and bingo, there were instructions.
+I just had to figure out how to do it without Ziploc bags.

 After reading my blog, and especially the review of several different eco-friendly toothbrushes, Rohit Kumar and his friend Rohit Sahdev were inspired to create the perfect plastic-free toothbrush.
 While they haven’t yet found a way to create a brush that is completely plastic-free, they’re getting close.
 Their company is called Brush With Bamboo, and I’ve really been enjoying using the various toothbrush incarnations they’ve developed over the past year and observing the Rohits’ efforts to create a brush whose materials and packaging are more and more sustainable.
 I gave Ro K. lots of feedback and suggestions, and he listened and took action.
 THAT is the kind of person/company I want to support!